psychiatric-genomics-consortium/mdd-wave3-meta/docs/cojo.md

 [GCTA](https://cnsgenomics.com/software/gcta/#COJO) to refine the list of independent loci.

 - Final meta-analysed SNPs from the Ricopili pipeline were used.
--   Ricopili was used for initial clumping with index SNPs identified with *p*\< 10^{-4} and *r*<sup>2</sup>\< 0.1 within 3000kb windows.
+- Ricopili was used for initial clumping with index SNPs identified with
+  $p <$ 10^{-4} and $r^2 <$ 0.1 within 3000kb windows.
+The extended MHC
-    The extended MHC region was clumped as a single region.
+  region was clumped as a single region.
--   Sumstats were filtered for MAF \>= 0.01, INFO \> 0.6, and Neff \>=
+- Sumstats were filtered for MAF \>= 0.01, INFO \> 0.6, and Neff \>= 80%
-    80% of max.
+  of max.
 - Regions with a genome-wide significant SNP (p \< 5-e8) were identified from the clumped results.
 Regions within 50kb of each other were merged.
 - SNPs from these regions were extracted and filtered to unrelated of self- and genotype-identified European ancestry participants from UK Biobank.
 - A conditional analysis was performed on each region using the filtered sumstats superimposed on the UK Biobank LD structure.
 - Singleton regions (with only one genome-wide significant variant) were removed.

 ## Previous sumstats